Children’s Nutritionist for ARFID Support Across the UK

 -

-Laboratory abnormalities (anemia, electrolyte imbalances, low hormone levels)
+Laboratory abnormalities such as anaemia, electrolyte imbalances, or low hormone levels

 -